A Thurston compactification of the space of stability conditions: The affine A1 case

-Let $\mathcal C$ be the 2-Calabi--Yau category associated to the $\aonehat$ quiver, as defined in~\autoref{sec:cy-categories}.
-It is a graded, $\k$-linear triangulated category classically generated by two spherical objects, which we denote $P_0$ and $P_1$.
+The strongly 2-Calabi--Yau category associated to the $\aonehat$ quiver, which we denote as $\mathcal C$ in what follows, is now defined exactly as in simply-laced type in~\Cref{sec:cgamma}, using the above $\aonehat$ zigzag algebra.
+The category $\mathcal C$ is a graded, $\k$-linear triangulated category classically generated by two spherical objects, which we denote $P_0$ and $P_1$.
+The hom spaces between these generators are given as follows:

 The extension closure of $P_0$ and $P_1$ in $\mathcal C$ is an abelian category; it is the heart of a (bounded) $t$-structure.
 We refer to it as the \emph{standard heart} $\heart_{\std}$.